dags-/SpongeMD/README.md

 ### Notation Specification
 The notation takes inspiration from the Markdown link format.
-A typical SpongeMD string looks like the following:
+A typical TextMU string looks like the following:

 `[arguments...](content)`